-With the 2014 free agency signing period set to begin in less than a month, I figured we would run a series that takes a look at the Pittsburgh Steelers free agent signings dating back to 2000, when Kevin Colbert became the general manager.
+With the 2014 free agency signing period now just a few weeks away, we are taking a look at the Pittsburgh Steelers free agent signings dating back to 2000, when Kevin Colbert became the general manager.

-We have already recapped the 2000 season and today we will look at what happened prior to the 2001 season.
-Keep in mind that these free agent signing recaps will be limited to only free agents from other teams that were signed prior to June 1st of that offseason as those are the ones that count when determining whether or not a team a team receives compensatory draft picks.
+So far we have ecapped the 200 and 2001 seasons and today we will look at what happened prior to the 2002 season.
+Please keep in mind that these free agent signing recaps will be limited to only free agents from other teams that were signed prior to June 1st of that offseason as those are the ones that count when determining whether or not a team a team receives compensatory draft picks.
 The ones that are usually signed after that date are pretty much cheap, one or two year deals for the most part.

-During the 2001 offseason, the Steelers signed three free agents from other teams and below is a quick recap of those signings.
-The salary cap for the 2001 season was $67.405 million.
+During the 2002 offseason, the Steelers only signed two free agents from other teams and below is a quick recap of those signings.
+The salary cap for the 2002 season was $71.101 million.

 Previous Articles In This Series